raiden808/simplyreddit/README.md

 ### Features:
 Simple functionalities:
-- **Search Subreddits** - Search your desired subreddit in the textbox.
+- **Search Subreddits** - Search your desired subreddit.
-- **Save Subreddits** - Anything you search in the textbox will be saved in the local storage of your browser.
+- **Save Subreddits** - Anything you search will be saved in the local storage of your browser.
 - **Read Later** - Save a thread you want to read for later.

 ### To-Do List: